tredfern/tredfern.github.io_old/index.md

 Welcome!
 After a tiring 2020, I decided to do something different for myself in 2021.
 Each weekend, I will be streaming live development for 3-4 hours on this project and talking about what steps I'm taking.
 I will be try and provide insights into how to write clean tests, different ways to solve programming challenges, and at some point, maybe even have an interesting product.

 This is a summary of development for the project [Terminus](https://github.com/tredfern/terminus).
-Here I will try to summarize and link to the commits that I made.
-If I do any development offscreen, I will attempt to summarize that work here as well.
+I will discuss some of the commits made with links to the source code.
+Depending on complexity, I'll describe why I made the decisions I did or what tradeoffs to consider.

 Feel free to reach out with questions and suggestions.
 -Trevor